-1. Exhibit Guidelines: The 4-H member's name, age, town and county must be listed on the back of the exhibit.
-Entry cards should be stapled or taped (not paper-clipped) to the upper right-hand corner of posters.
-If exhibit is a poster, it must be 14" x 22" and may be arranged either horizontally or vertically.
+1. Exhibit Guidelines: The 4-H member's name, age, town, and county must be listed on the back of the exhibit.
+If the exhibit is a poster, it must be 14" x 22" and may be arranged either horizontally or vertically.
 Poster may not use copyrighted materials, such as cartoon characters or commercial product names.
 Exhibits which do not conform to size or content guidelines will be lowered one ribbon placing.
 Posters may include photographs, charts or examples as well as a written explanation.